dnomyard/ECE5586_environment/README.md

-# Config scripts and artifacts for ECE5586 environment.
+# Config scripts and artifacts for Ubuntu w/Snort and Other Tools environment.

 ## Config Scripts

+This environment supports hands-on labs that are included in the Cyber Range courseware repository (and used in VT's ECE5586 course).

 Base environment is Ubuntu 20.04 Desktop and Ubuntu 20.04 Terminal (2021.8)